Act I · The Grove

 Her disdain is making me uncomfortable.
 With a flourish, I pull Shovel back from the Abyss, wanting to be done with this.

 She lands cleanly on her feet and sees me standing in front of her.
 She immediately begins jumping and screaming.
 "YAAAYYY!!!
 What will we be doing today, Master...
 Master..."
-She stops, her tail twitching.
+She stops, her ear flicks.
 "Who is you?"

 "Vash Neel."

-She looks at me, bewildered, and scratches a spot on her head. "...Master Neely!!!"
+She looks at me, bewildered, and scratches a spot on her cheek. "...Master Neely!!!"

 Bex snorts, nudging me.
 "Go on."